lukealibozek/group5_project/README.md

 1. Read in CSV and view data set
 2. Data Cleaning
     * Compile Null Lists
-    * # There are no null values in the given data set
+    A. There are no null values in the given data set
     * Missing Data Check
     * Create DF with lists
     * Set Index